walkerjeffd/riffle-ito-apps/analyses/20140715_dht22_logger/index.md

 **Description**: The riffle-ito was configured with the sketch above and set to record readings from a DHT22 temperature/humidity sensor every 60 seconds.
 Three fresh Duracell AA batteries were used to power the riffle-ito.
 Data were retrieved every few days resulting in short gaps and multiple data files, however the batteries were not changed.

+**Location**: The riffle-ito was placed on my office desk in Brunswick, ME.

 ## Set Up

 First we'll load the R packages used for this summary.